Rayhan-Ahmed-7/react-native-physical-device-connection/README.md

-Got it!
-Here’s an updated version of your guide, incorporating the additional information about the `adb` permission issues and React Native setup for Arch Linux.

----

 # React Native Development on Linux: Ubuntu & Arch Linux

 This guide explains how to configure your Linux system to work with an Android device (or emulator) for React Native development.
 It covers prerequisites, installing and configuring adb, resolving “no permissions” errors, and running your React Native app.